 There are 5 key fundamentals I teach all my students when they are learning float fishing and they start with good gear which I will discuss later.
 The reason for good gear is that it will help you perfect the fundamentals and make things much easier for you.

-Get Your Bait Into The Strike Zone
+Getting Your Bait Into The Strike Zone Is Key

 I will start with the second fundamental of good float fishing which is to get your bait down into the strike zone fast and keep it there.
 In order to do this, you need to know where the bottom is even when you can’t see it.